 Back to School Vaccines: Getting Protected from Potentially Dangerous Diseases

 Incoming 7th and 12th graders are now required to have immunizations against meningococcal disease.
-This safe and effective immunization protects against four of the most deadly meningococcal strains and is first recommended at age 11-12, with a booster dose at age 16.
+This safe and effective immunization protects against four of the most deadly meningococcal strains (A,C,W, and Y) and is first recommended at age 11-12, with a booster dose at age 16.
 This vaccine is not new—it has been used for years in primary care practices.
 But because of the safety and effectiveness of the immunization series, it became a requirement for Ohio students this year.

 Meningococcal disease can be devastating and often strikes unexpectedly in otherwise healthy people, causing infections in the brain and spinal cord.
 The disease can cause permanent disabilities, disfigurement and even death.
 While the disease isn’t extremely common, the complication and death rates are high in patients with the illness.
 Teens and young adults are at a higher risk because it can be spread easily through sharing glasses, eating utensils and water bottles, kissing, or living in close quarters (such as college dorms, apartments, and military barracks).
 You can read more about meningococcal disease, symptoms and prevention here.